cyberbotics/webots-doc/guide/web-streaming.md

 ### Purpose

-Webots can be used as a web streaming server, i.e., to send an entire 3D scene to several Web browsers (clients), and to stream the position of the moving objects, as shown in [the figure above](#screenshot-of-webots-used-as-a-streaming-server).
+Webots can be used as a web streaming server, i.e., to send the graphical information of a 3D scene to several web browsers (used as clients), and to stream scene modifications (such as the moving objects positions, etc.), as shown in [the figure above](#screenshot-of-webots-used-as-a-streaming-server).

 %figure "Screenshot of Webots used as a streaming server"